yolo20/yolo20/README.md

-# Hi there 👋, I am Yolo
+# Hi there 👋, I’m Yolo

-> nice to need you
+> Nice to need you.

+## I’m a software engineering student

+🥅 2020 Goals: Contribute with Open Source projects.

-## 🌱 I’m currently learning
+### 🌱 I’m currently learning

 - TypeScript
 - Html5
 - Css
+- Firebase

+### 🔭 I’m currently working on

+* Ionic
+* Firebase

 <!--
 **yolo20/yolo20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.